What is the Franchise Agreement?

 Over such a long period, obviously, the consumer evolves, the competition evolves and therefore the contract must be able to include evolution clauses.
 For example, your know-how must be able to be updated; you may want to change the range of products and evolve them; the architectural and visual concept must be able to be updated.

-So a good franchise agreement is one that includes all the evolution clauses necessary for the network to remain agile in the market.
+So a good franchise contract is a contract that includes all the evolution clauses necessary for the network to remain agile in the market.
 And then a good contract for the franchisor’s shareholder, it is a contract that will allow it to enhance its network: absolutely compliant contract, without any complaint of compliance, at the time of an acquisition audit or when it will bring in a fund to finance its development.
 It is a contract that allows good control of the image of the brand, good control of the application of know-how, good control of the perimeter of the network, pre-emption rights, possible promises of sale, non-competition clauses; in short, a contract that will ensure a level of control that will be satisfactory for the operator; And this is a condition of the valuation of the network and this simply translates into sounding and stumbling currency at the time of the operations of the top of the balance sheet or the transfer of the franchisor’s business.

 When it comes to drafting a franchise agreement, what are a lawyer's key skills for drafting such an agreement?